ADGEfficiency/dsr-rl/PITCHME.md

 These two steps are done sequentially in a process known as **policy iteration**
 - approximate our policy (i.e. $V_{\pi}(s)$)
-- improve our policy by being greedy
+- act greedy wrt value function
-- approximate our new better policy
+- approximate our (better) policy
 - act greedy
+- etc etc

-A similar by slightly different process is **value iteration**, where we combine the policy approximation and improvement steps by using a maximization over all possible next states in the u*pdate
+A similar by slightly different process is **value iteration**, where we combine the policy approximation and improvement steps by using a maximization over all possible next states in the update

 ---
 ### Generalized policy iteration